facebookresearch/MHR/README.md

 python demo.py
 ```

-This will generate a test MHR mesh and compare outputs with the TorchScript model.
+This will generate a test MHR mesh, compare outputs with the TorchScript model, and export a short animation sequence to .glb and .fbx files.

 ### Visualization Demo